 An Act relating to the Northern Diocese of the Anglican Church of Australia in the State; to provide for the vesting of certain lands in The Trustees of the Northern Diocese and for incidental and other purposes.

-[Long title amended by No. 121 of 1976 s.
+[Long title amended: No. 121 of 1976 s.
 7]

 1. Short title